AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/menu.md

 ---
 title: menu
-description: Admin UI SDK menu registration - API Reference
+description: Create a new menu that redirects to the App Builder app.
 ---

 # menu

-The `menu` extension point allows to create a new menu that redirects to the App Builder app.
+The `menu` extension point create a new menu that redirects to the App Builder app.

 ## Example customization